ValeriiaHordi/Game/README.md

 # ucode
-the game that were being made during the course in ucode
+the game that was being made during the course in ucode